Michigan Driver's License Point System

 - Drag racing

-- Driving 11 to 15 mph over speed limit
+- 10 mph or less over the legal speed limit

 - Open alcohol container in vehicle

 The points will remain there for two years after the date of the incident.
 Points can accumulate quickly.

 Points on Your License: When Do They Become a Problem?